AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 If the administrator has enabled download, the Content Hub users can also download them, as highlighted in the image.

-If the visibility of expired assets is enabled, Content Hub also highlights assets expiring within the next 15 days using the `Expiring in n days` message on the asset card.
+If the visibility of expired assets is enabled, Content Hub also highlights assets expiring within the next 15 days using the `Expiring in n days` message on the Asset Card.

 ### Custom Links {#configure-custom-links-content-hub}